vanilla-manifesto/vanilla-di-manifesto/README.md

 For fairness, this approach has the following disadvantages:

 - Can't follow completly to DRY
-- Maintainability highly depends to design skill
+- Maintainability highly depends on design skill

 So, Vanilla DI may not work well if you work on a huge project.
 But using Vanilla DI is still a good choice for many situations.